cliffhall/react-chat-client/README.md

 # react-chat-client

 ## What is this?
-A simple React-based chat client for communicating with the [node-multi-server-chat](https://github.com/cliffhall/node-multi-server-chat) example.
+A React-based chat client for communicating with my [node-multi-server-chat](https://github.com/cliffhall/node-multi-server-chat) example.

 This client differs from the minimalist one that comes with the server project in a few ways: